Have Questions? We Have Answers.

 CPYB has over 80 alumni currently dancing in companies including American Ballet Theatre, Boston Ballet, New York City Ballet, Kansas City Ballet, Miami Ballet, Pacific Northwest Ballet, Pennsylvania Ballet, San Francisco Ballet, among others.

 Students are required to submit an audition video.
 Videos should be no more than 20 minutes in length and show the applicant's current technical abilities and body structure.
-Full audition video requirements can be found here.
+Full audition video requirements are provided during the application process.

 There is no fee to apply for our Two-Year Male Scholarship Program.